benwis/leptos-fermyon-spin-blog-demo/README.md

     <img src="https://raw.githubusercontent.com/leptos-rs/leptos/main/docs/logos/Leptos_logo_RGB.svg" alt="Leptos Logo">
 </picture>

-# Leptos Spin SSR Starter Template
+# Leptos Spin Really Basic Blog Demo

 This is a template for use with the [Leptos][leptos] web framework and the [Spin][spin-install] WASI platform.